forcedotcom/salesforcedx-templates/contributing/developing.md

 # Developing

-1. Clone the repository, and `cd` into it.
+1. Clone the repository, and `cd` in to it.

 ```sh
 git clone git@github.com:forcedotcom/salesforcedx-templates.git